Phoenix HVAC Tips

 Keep an eye on any equipment that is vulnerable to excess corrosion or wear and tear.
-In the case of central air conditioning systems or heat pumps, any parts of the system that are located outside the house need to be visually checked for damage or a buildup of leaves and debris regularly.
-Out of sight, out of mind can’t become a habit, as the systems need checked even when not in use!
+In the case of central air conditioning systems or heat pumps, any part of the system that is located outside the house needs to be visually checked for damage or a buildup of leaves and debris regularly.

 In addition, every homeowner should regularly check for leaks in outdoor equipment.
 For example, finding an oily substance on outdoor surfaces could indicate a refrigerant leak, which can be a costly and damaging problem if not caught early.

 For a lot of homes in America, your HVAC system runs 24 hours a day, seven days a week.
 That’s a lot for any system to handle.
 Giving it a break can help to keep your system from being overworked and prolong its life.